-Theme 1: High school students feel societal pressures to continue their education
+High school students feel societal pressures to continue their education

 In this study, all but one participant said that they always knew they would attend college immediately after high school.
 More often than not, students expressed never having a plan besides college because receiving a higher education was expected of them from personal influencers including parents, teachers, friends, and coworkers.
 The pressure students felt from predominant people in their lives to continue their education was typically intertwined with the looming fear of not obtaining a job outside of minimum wage work.
 One incoming community college freshman from the Tennessee Promise class of 2016 explained why they never considered post-high school options other than college.

-“Everyone made it sound like you had to go to college at some point so that’s the only reason why I always thought I would.”
+She revealed, “Everyone made it sound like you had to go to college at some point so that’s the only reason why I always thought I would.”

 In reference to “everyone,” this student emphasized her co-workers as primary persuaders to utilize the Tennessee Promise scholarship.
 Three other participants specifically said their parents were the driving force behind their college education, and two of those students had parents with college degrees themselves.
 When asked if they always knew they would have the chance to go to college after high school one first generation student from the tnAchieves class of 2012 replied, “Yeah, my parents didn’t ever let me think otherwise.
 There wasn’t ever a plan B. It was just ‘you’re going go to college after high school.’”

 A second-generation student who was interviewed discussed why her parents encouraged her to receive a college education: “My parents both went to college and they both have bachelor’s degrees so it was kind of just, not pushed upon me, but they would talk a lot about college making getting a job easier.”